JanssenProject/jans/docs/admin/developer/agama/flows-navigation-ui.md

 Rendering is the process of "injecting" the variable passed (_map-variable_ in the above) into a template.
 If no variable is present in the instruction, it is assumed an empty _map_ was passed, i.e. `{ }`.

-The variable injected ("data model" in FreeMarker terms) always have to be an Agama _map_, Java bean or object implementing the `java.util.Map` interface.
+The variable injected ("data model" in FreeMarker terms) always has to be an Agama _map_, Java bean or object implementing the `java.util.Map` interface.
 This will allow access to the contents of such variable from within the template.

 Here is a simple example.
 Suppose you want to ask for a username and password in a page called `login.ftl` and that such page will be stored in `<AGAMA-DIR>/ftl/myflow/pages/login.ftl`.
 Assume the flow has the header directive `Basepath "myflow"`.
 Also, let's say we want to pass a custom salutation message to be shown at the top of the page.
 Here is how the Agama code would look like: